ppapasaikas/SANJUAN/README.txt

 5. NC (no confidence)

 When running SANJUAN, you may select on of these confidence levels.
-These confidence levels translate into the following constraints on splicing junctions.
+These confidence levels imply into the following constraints on splicing junctions.

                                        VHC       HC       MC       LC